Graduate Admission Requirements

 You will be emailed a temporary PIN to log into the Graduate School Application.
 (Be sure to check your junk mail folder if you do not see the email.)
 Log in using your birth date and this temporary PIN.
 Once logged in, you will be prompted to create a password.
 Use this password along with your email address in subsequent logins.
 Review the GoldAnswers Web page if you require technical assistance while completing your application.

-We request that you list in your CV under the heading “Preparation for Research” any research-related skills and experiences, such
+We request that you list in your Curriculum Vitae (CV) under the heading “Preparation for Research” any research-related skills and experiences, such

-Optional: Applicants may also upload a Fellowship Essay as part of the online application.
+Optional: Applicants may also upload a Diversity Essay as part of the online application.

 Degree-seeking applicant must upload an official transcript for every institution of higher education attended.
 A